noamross/jekyll-site/_posts/2013-01-09-collaborating-with-r.md

 Often you want to share the results of analyses you perform in R with colleagues or the broader online community.
 A good way to do this is with a *report* - a document of text, code, and results (often graphs).
-'knitr' is an R package for making reports that can be printed or shared on the web.
+`knitr` is an R package for making reports that can be printed or shared on the web.

 `knitr` takes documents that are a mixture of text and code, extracts